Post Banner Image

 Credit: FerreiraSilva/ iStock via Getty Images

-Starting April 10, 2024, Brazil is set to reinstate a visa requirement for all U.S. citizens traveling to their country.
-Previously, Americans didn’t need to take any extra steps when planning a Brazilian vacation, but that’s no longer the case.
+Starting April 10, 2025, Brazil is set to reinstate a visa requirement for all U.S. citizens traveling to their country.
+Previously, Americans didn’t need to take any extra steps when planning a Brazilian vacation, but as of next year, that will no longer be the case.
 This new mandatory visa will cost U.S. travelers $80.90, though it remains valid for a 10-year period after being first issued.
 The U.S. isn’t the only country affected by these changing guidelines, as visitors from Canada and Australia are also required to obtain Brazilian visas before their vacation.
 To apply, visit the official Brazilian website well in advance of your trip.

 A little extra legwork can definitely pay off when it comes to visiting Brazil, though.
 From architectural stunners like Christ the Redeemer — a monumental statue towering 2,329 feet above Rio de Janeiro — to natural wonders like Iguazu Falls (which are twice as tall as Niagara Falls and three times as wide), Brazil has endless appeal for travelers.